 Australian Journalism Review

-Australian Journalism Review welcomes submissions on topics reflecting a broad range of perspectives on journalism practice and education.
+Australian Journalism Review welcomes submissions on topics reflecting a broad range of perspectives on journalism theory, practice and education.

 Articles submitted to AJR should be original contributions and not under consideration for any other publication at the same time.
 Exceptions should be clearly indicated.
-If an article is accepted for publication, authors will need to assign copyright to the Journalism Education and Research Association of Australia (JERAA).

-Article submissions, including a brief abstract of 100 to 150 words, should be sent as an email attachment to the editor at firstname.lastname@example.org.
-Please ensure the name(s) and e-mail addresses of the author(s) are clearly indicated, as well as their formal positions and institutional affiliations.
+Article submissions, including a brief abstract of 100 to 150 words, should be sent as an email attachment to the Editor at email@example.com.
+Please ensure the name(s) and email addresses of the author(s) are clearly indicated, as well as their formal positions and institutional affiliations.